Transitive Group Actions: (IM)PRIMITIVITY and Semiregular Subgroups: Existence of imprimitivity block systems

 When the number of orbits of $H$ is relatively small, some additional information about mixers can be obtained using a more direct combinatorial approach which takes into account the intersections of orbits of $H$ with their images under a mixer.
-We here consider the case of two orbits.

-Let $G$ be a transitive permutation group on $X$ and $H$ a semiregular abelian subgroup having two orbits $X_1$ and $X_2$.
-Fix a base vector $(x_1, x_2) \in X_1 \times X_2$, and let $\Ga$ be a $G$-invariant digraph (in this context also known as the {\em bi-Cayley digraph}) with symbol $\S$ relative to the chosen base vector.
-Note that
+We here consider the case when $H$ has two orbits.
+Let $\Ga$ be a $G$-invariant digraph (in this context also known as a {\em bi-Cayley digraph}) with symbol $\S$.
+For convenience we use abbreviations $S = S_{11}$, $T = S_{12}$, $Q = S_{21}$ and $R = S_{22}$.
+Note that $|S| = |R|$ and $|T| = |Q|$.
+Therefore, the eigenvalues of $\chi_0(\S)$ are $\val(\Ga) = |S|+|T|$ and $d(\Ga)=|S| - |T|$.
+For $g \in G$ we define the subsets $L_g$ and $M_g$ of $H$ by